sami-chaaban/starparser/README.md

 python3 starparser.py --i input.star [options]
 ```

+Alternatively, add an alias to your .cshrc `alias starparser 'python3 /home/scripts/starparser.py` and run the script with `starparser --i input.star [options]`

 ## Getting Started

 * You need to have **Python 3** installed and have the **pandas** and **optparse** packages.